inet-framework/inet/showcases/tsn/streamfiltering/tokenbucket/doc/index.rst

 Goals
 -----

-In this example we demonstrate per-stream policing using chained token buckets which allows specifying committed/excess information rates and burst sizes.
+In this example, we demonstrate per-stream policing using chained token buckets which allows specifying committed/excess information rates and burst sizes.

 | INET version: ``4.4``